 We profiled the SickKids database of 266,000 donors according to ethnic groups, financial asset size and potential for giving using a variety of datasets.
 OriginsCanada, which predicts Canadians cultural, ethnic and linguistic origins based on first and last name, helped profile donors among more than 20 groups.
-Next we turned to WealthScapes to examin the wealth of each group.
-Finally, using HouseholdSpend and the Opticks Vividata datasets we were able to determine how much money Canadians were donating to charities and assessed their propensity to donate to hospitals.
+Next, we turned to WealthScapes to examine the wealth of each group.
+Finally, using HouseholdSpend and the Opticks powered by Vividata datasets we were able to determine how much money Canadians were donating to charities and assessed their propensity to donate to hospitals.

-Using the more than 20 existing donor group profiles, incorporating ethnicity, wealth and propensity to donate, the SickKids development team was able to construct their potential donor base within different ethnic groups.
-They were able to identify more than 1.5 million potential donors in the Chinese and South Asian community alone.
+By using the more than 20 existing donor group profiles, which incorporated data describing their ethnicity, wealth and propensity to donate, the SickKids development team was able to identify their potential donor base within different ethnic groups.
+Through this process, they were able to identify more than 1.5 million potential donors in the Chinese and South Asian community alone.

 SickKids has embraced its new strategy for connecting with multicultural communities.
-The foundation moved from a reactive to adopting a proactive approach, where they now engage in social media to increase awareness and solicit speaking opportunities to publicize the hospitals important work.
+By using data and analytics, the foundation has been able to adopt a more proactive approach to their fundraising campaigns, which includes using social media to increase awareness and soliciting speaking opportunities to publicize the hospital's important work.
 The data showed that one of the most effective ways to reach the Chinese community was by connecting with them through local events, which helped the foundation develop its marketing strategy.
 The foundation launched a Chinese website, held a “Radiothon” that highlighted the medical challenges of a three-year-old neonatal patient (dubbed a “patient ambassador”) and established a story bank for media features, offering first-person accounts of the hospital’s work from patients, doctors and researchers.

 To better understand its urban buyers General Motors created a local segmentation model, which informed the automakers' marketing and sales strategy in Toronto.